rugendo/Week1-project/README.md

 Requirements:
 * Computer or Mobile device
 * Connection to internet
-Link to live site on GitHub
+##Link to live site on GitHub

-*
-## Technologies Used
+## Technologies
-*HTML
+Below is the list of technologies used for the web project *HTML
 *CSS
 *Github